extremeshok/clamav-unofficial-sigs/README.md

 -h, --help      Display this script's help and usage information

--v, --version   Output script version and date information
+-V, --version   Output script version and date information

+-v, --verbose   Be verbose, enabled when not run under cron

 -d, --decode-sig        Decode a third-party signature either by signature name
         (eg: Sanesecurity.Junk.15248) or hexadecimal string.